sagemath/trac_to_gh/Issue 9658.md

 CC:  @robertwb

-We can't include vector_rational_sparse_c.pxi in a cython file because of a typo.
-This patch fixes this.
+This patch fixes a typo in the affected file.

 Issue created by migration from https://trac.sagemath.org/ticket/9658